mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 But blaming porn seems like a cop-out.
 That stuff doesn't just exist in a vacuum after all.
 And besides, just look at me.
 I turned out ok!
 I definitely don't make projects called *Sex Tapes* or anything... ok well, I mean if you're really looking for someone to blame for who I am, blame Ernest Becker.

-Although maybe there's a important and rather Freudian point that could perhaps explain that along with a whole lot of things: (TMI time!)
+Although maybe there's an important and rather Freudian point that could perhaps explain that along with a whole lot of things: (TMI time!)
 I have never watched pornography that includes a man.
 Like ever.
-Not even as a teenager who was curious about what whole male, female thing could look like.
+Not even as a teenager who was curious about what the whole male, female thing could look like.
 Hell, even a plastic penis is pretty borderline.
 The only reason I ever have is for projects (no joke).

 Our dear Austrian friend would probably have a good deal to say about that, however that point of view may also be too simplistic.
 I think it largely goes back to the whole negative idea of masculine sexuality I developed growing up.
-A lot of pornography that features a man on the screen men sadly does play into those ideas.
+A lot of pornography that features a man on the screen sadly does play into those ideas.
 Plus, back then I had trouble seeing even potentially ok expressions of male sexuality as positive.
 Not that pornography with only women is necessarily some progressive paragon mind you!
 Because obviously it is still made for men, and all too often by men too.
 However I can't help but feel that scenes with women are generally a bit more reciprocal and romantic and perhaps even respectful.
 At least they are about female pleasure, even if much of it is acting.
 I'd even go as far as to argue that all female scenes are usually more sensual too, as they are usually more than just a bunch of cumshots.

 So here's how it went down: as a teenager, instead of watching videos of a man banging a woman and fantasizing about being the man, as I feel I was probably supposed to be doing, I watched videos of women caressing and kissing each other while fantasizing about being one of them.
 A bit of a plot twist!
 (I guess the more standard explanation of the appeal of videos with two women to men is that the man watches and desires both of the women.
 Which, while us men may indeed sometimes have monkey brains, it does seem a bit insulting to imply that for men it's all as simple as: one woman = good, so two women = double good!)